shiladitya357/AlmaBulletin/README.md

 # AlmaBulletin
 A web app for sharing posts, updates, etc. by students and professors on a common platform.
-Created with Python (Flask), HTML, CSS, SQLite, it has been dockerised and deployed on Amazon EC2 Instance.
+Created with Python (Flask), HTML, CSS, SQLite, it has been containerised with Docker and deployed on Amazon EC2 Instance.

 URL: http://ec2-18-224-150-187.us-east-2.compute.amazonaws.com:5001/